 Since any hearing under this part is informal and administrative and structure, there is no requirement for either party to be represented by someone outside the employment of the City.
-Either party may be represented by a non-employee or an attorney.
+Either party may provide a representative of their choosing.
 The costs of representation shall be borne by the party having such representation.